enisya66/resume-job-matching/README.md

 <h2>Resume-Job Matcher</h2>
-Its task is to match CVs/resumes to job/project description according to the degree of suitability
+Its task is to match CVs/resumes to job/project description according to the degree of suitability.

 ### Prerequisites

 Before running any program, install the following libraries: